melissalemus/melissalemus/README.md

 # Hi there, I'm Melissa!

 Welcome to my GitHub portfolio!
 I’m currently a junior at the University of Houston studying Computer Information Systems.
-I’m a beginner coder learning the basics like programming and how systems work.
-I’m excited to keep learning and improving my skills.
+I’m a beginner coder learning the basics of programming and how systems work.
+I’m excited to keep learning and improving my skills!

 ##  About Me